 If you decide to pursue a claim, our Maryland law firm will serve as an advocate for you and your child by building your claim, negotiating with the insurance company for a fair settlement, or taking your case to court if necessary.
 You will never have out-of-pocket expenses for the legal counsel you need.
-Contact our Baltimore office to schedule a free consultation, you can give us a call at (410) 837-2144 to speak with an experienced Maryland personal injury lawyer at William G. Kolodner P.A.
+Contact our Baltimore office to schedule a free consultation, you can give us a call at (410) 837-2144 to speak with an experienced Maryland personal injury lawyer at William G. Kolodner Personal Injury Lawyers.

 Why You Need an Experienced Baltimore Child Injuries Lawyer